 In an inspiring turn of events in early summer 2015, about 100 women from Iraqi Kurdistan, Syrian Kurdistan, and Iraqi Arabs came together at the center to discuss the activities and programs that they could share.
 After much discussion, in an emotional turn of events it was decided that the program would serve Arabs and Kurds alike, regardless of which country they are from.

-Through the “Campaign for Mutual Living and Peace in Halabja”, the refugees are offering classes teaching Kurdish to the Arabs and Arabic to the Iraqi Kurds – Syrian Kurds were taught in Arabic and only in Arabic in schools under the regime of the Assads.
+Through the “Campaign for Citizenship, Participation and Peaceful Coexistence”, the refugees are offering classes teaching Kurdish to the Arabs and Arabic to the Iraqi Kurds – Syrian Kurds were taught in Arabic and only in Arabic in schools under the regime of the Assads.

-The idea and story behind the “Halabja Peace Project” have been reported widely on Kurdish media, starting a public debate on how a welcoming culture for refugees could work.
+The idea and story behind the “Halabja Peace Project” as it is often referred to, have been reported widely on Kurdish media, starting a public debate on how a welcoming culture for refugees could work.
 The project has also shown what refugees can contribute to the city, through the regular cleaning activities that beautify shared spaces.

 The educational activities that we offer through this project have all been suggested by the women themselves.
 They include: vocational courses such as sewing or hairstyling, language education, computer courses, arts and crafts for children.
 The social and environmental activities include: cleaning up local parks and green areas, coming together for public picnics, and general socializing creating a welcome atmosphere for refugees.